 Doubts are a normal part of our lives and we live with them all of the time.
 Sometimes they might be debilitating.
 Uncertainty about our physical security while walking through a city might prevent us from experiencing what the city has to offer.

 On the other hand, doubt could well drive us to new heights.
 My concern about being able to pass a test may make me study harder.
 My doubt about my parenting skills could, and should, lead me to focus on being a better parent, learning as much as I can about it.
 When I started hiking the Pacific Crest Trail, there were questions in my own mind about my ability to tackle it.
 But I studied, prepared, and then went out and did it.

-Doubt is a part of our day to day life.
+Doubt is a part of our day-to-day life.
 It is neither good nor bad.
 It is our response to that uncertainty that will determine whether it was good for us or not.
-But what about doubt in relationship to our faith and relationship with God?
+But what about doubt in relation to our faith and relationship with God?

 Doubt As a Believer